-A/E - There has been a large increase in the number of screenings and a smaller increase in the number of ABI's performed in A/E since training was delivered in June.
+A&E - There continues to be an increase in the number of screenings and a smaller increase in the number of ABI's performed in E/D since training was delivered in June.
 We will be closely monitoring performance to ensure the new process is embedded and appreciate the support from colleagues.